-The individual making the request will either digitally sign requests for certificate revocation, or the individual will present the request in person to an RA.
+The individual making the request will either digitally sign requests for certificate revocation, or the individual will present the request in person to an RA or LRA.

-Code signer certificates may not be revoked when the code signer departs or is no longer with the organization.
-Code signer's suspected of having signed (intentionally or unintentionally) unapproved code, may have their code signing certificate revoked by the IA.
+Code signer certificates, which are not revoked when the PKI Sponsor departs or is no longer with the organization, must be assigned a new PKI Sponsor.
+Code signing certificates suspected of having been used to sign unapproved code (knowingly or not) may be revoked by an RA.